 You’ll first need to identify whether the wreck is protected under the Heritage Act, or the Commonwealth legislation.
 Contact our maritime heritage team to determine how the wreck is protected and which approval you need.

 Heritage Act permit

 Heritage Act permits are for wrecks in enclosed waters in Victoria.
 This includes Port Phillip, Western Port, Corner Inlet, the Gippsland lakes and other Victorian lakes and rivers.

-If you’d like to access a protected zone, or disturb a wreck, you will need to complete an application form, pay the relevant fee, and email your completed form and proof of payment to Heritage Victoria.
+If you’d like to access a protected zone, or disturb a wreck, contact our maritime heritage team for a discussion about your intended activities.
+Following that, you may need to complete an application form, pay the relevant fee, and email your completed form and proof of payment to Heritage Victoria.